semc7x30/local_manifests/README.md

-CyanogenMod 10.2 for SEMC 2011 devices
+Beanstalk [4.3] for SEMC 2011 devices
 ===============

-Local manifest needed to build cm-10.2 for the Sony Ericsson 2011 phone line.
+Local manifest needed to build Beanstalk [4.3] for the Sony Ericsson 2011 phone line.

 Instructions:
 -------------

-Copy semc.xml into .repo/local_manifests folder in your cm10.2 tree
+Copy semc.xml into .repo/local_manifests folder in your BeanStalk tree